wadpac/GGIR/docs/articles/GGIRParameters.md

 algorithm as discussed in Chapter 9 of the online documentation:
 <https://wadpac.github.io/GGIR/articles/chapter9_SleepFundamentalsGuiders.html>.
-In short, when sleep is fragmented, algorithms to guide the detection of SPT such as HDCZA may occassionally miss a part of the night or incorrectly consider a day time nap as the main sleep window in a day.
+In short, when sleep is fragmented, algorithms to guide the detection of SPT such as HDCZA may occasionally miss a part of the night or incorrectly consider a day time nap as the main sleep window in a day.
 This optional algorithm aims to correct for such misclassifications.